Amy's Victory Dance (2020)

 This documentary chronicles Amy's triumphant path back to the stage after the near loss of her life and her right leg and embodies the physical, emotional, and spiritual journey of a woman who doesn’t allow her circumstances to dictate her life.
 We watch her manage her diabetes daily, navigate through New York City as a legally blind woman, and painstakingly maintain her rehabilitation.
 You will be inspired by her determination, witty humor, spirit, and sincere heart.

-The panel discussion after the screening will be moderated by film-maker and journalist Carol Nahra.
-Carol will be joined by Amy Jordan, protagonist, and Brian Thomas, director Amy Victory's Dance.
+The panel discussion after the screening was moderated by film-maker and journalist Carol Nahra.
+Carol was joined by Amy Jordan, protagonist, and Brian Thomas, director Amy Victory's Dance.
+Here's the replay: